Some leukemias can be prevented by avoiding exposure to benzene, nicotine, or radiation.

 - Avoid refined foods, such as white breads, pasta, and sugar.

-- Use healthy oils in cooking, such as olive oil or coconut oil.
-Be sure to cook olive oil under medium - low heat to prevent carcinogens from forming.
+- Use healthy oils in cooking, such as coconut oil.
+Be sure to cook olive oil under medium to low heat to prevent carcinogens from forming.

 - Avoid coffee and other stimulants, alcohol, and tobacco.